Important

 The Graduate Diploma in Immigration and Citizenship Law (GDipICL) program is a competitive online program at Queen’s University.

-The GDipICL program is open to all applicants, regardless of geographic location or legal status in Canada.
+The GDipICL features a globally integrated, single-tuition structure that applies equally to all applicants regardless of residency.
 Upon successful completion of the GDipICL program, graduates are eligible to apply for a license to become a Regulated Canadian Immigration Consultants (RCIC).
 The licensing process includes passing a mandatory Entry-to-Practice Exam (EPE).
 RCICs must comply with all licensing processes and requirements as established by the College of Immigration and Citizenship Consultants (CICC).
 For more information, please see the accordion Factors Governing Regulated Canadian Immigration Consultant Eligibility below.

 CCIC’s federal mandate stems from the Immigration and Refugee Protection Act and the Citizenship Act, which require anyone providing Canadian immigration or citizenship advice or representation for a fee or other consideration to be a member in good standing of CCIC.